Skip to content

 • Claude Code skill interface for natural-language topology design

-At time of writing: 75 GitHub stars, 84 commits.
-The project is early-stage; the ecosystem is emerging.
-Adapter fidelity across target platforms has not been independently verified — the project states adapters are "ground-truth validated against real-world configs" but does not enumerate per-platform feature gaps; evaluate against your target runtime before adopting.
+As of June 2026 the project is early-stage (under 100 GitHub stars) and the surrounding tooling is still young.
+Adapter fidelity across target platforms has not been independently verified.
+The project states adapters are "ground-truth validated against real-world configs" but does not list per-platform feature gaps, so evaluate against your target runtime before adopting.
+The repo's own docs are inconsistent on the rule count (82 in one place, 29 in another), so treat the validation surface as still settling.

 This pattern is distinct from three related pages on this site: